Samsung/tizen-docs/docs/application/dotnet/guides/account/fido.md

 <a name="check_uaf_msg_supported"></a>
 ## Checking the UAF Message Support

-To check whether the given UAF protocol message can be processed by the device, use the `CheckPolicyAsync()` method of the [Tizen.Account.FidoClient.UafClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.FidoClient.UafClient.html) class:
+To check whether the given UAF protocol message can be processed by the device, use the `CheckPolicyAsync()` of the [Tizen.Account.FidoClient.UafClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.FidoClient.UafClient.html) class:

 ```csharp
 UafMessage uafRequest = new UafMessage()